 Shareholder Value theory

-has argued that managers' primary responsibility is to shareholders and to maximise the profit of the firm that they have been entrusted to run by the shareholders.
+Milton Friedman has argued that managers' primary responsibility is to shareholders and to maximize the profit of the firm that they have been entrusted to run by the shareholders.
 The relationship between managers and shareholders is traditionally seen as a fiduciary one.
 A fiduciary is:

 "put the needs of shareholders above other stakeholders and at the same time place other stakeholders interests above shareholder interests, which is logically impossible" (Palmer, 2015, ch1).